 - 7. a.
-To the greatest extent feasible, the builder shall refrain from asking an applicant to leave the applicant's home until the need to disconnect utilities, begin renovation work, or other project needs, make the applicant's continued presence untenable. - 10 b.
-If a RREM-selected builder cannot complete agreed-upon 11 construction within 90 days of the issuance of the Notice to 12 Proceed, then the RREM-selected builder shall provide rental 13 compensation for each unexcused day that the applicant is required to vacate the house while construction occurs.
-The amount of 14 15 compensation the RREM-selected builder shall provide an applicant 16 shall be based on the United States Department of Housing and 17 Urban Development's fair market rental cost and utility cost formula 18 for the county of the damaged home and how many bedrooms are in 19 that home. - c.
-Notwithstanding the provisions of subsection b. of this section, the department, in consultation with the project manager, may excuse a RREM-selected builder from paying rental compensation pursuant to subsection b. of this section if the RREMselected builder missed the 90-day deadline due to circumstances beyond the RREM-selected builder's control. - d.
-On the first of each month following the effective date of P.L. , c.
-(C. ) (pending before the Legislature as this bill), the department shall publish on its Internet website the names of RREM-selected builders that have still not completed construction two weeks after the expiration of the 90-day deadline; provided, however, that the department shall not publish the names of RREMselected builders that it has excused from paying rental compensation pursuant to subsection c. of this section.
-The department shall publish on its Internet website the RREM-selected builder's reason for the delay and the date on which the 90-day period expired. - e.
-The department shall refer a RREM-selected builder to the Division of Consumer Affairs in the Department of Law and Public Safety for review if the commissioner suspects that a violation of subsection a. of section 4 of P.L. , c.
-(C. ) (pending before the Legislature as this bill) contributed to the RREM-selected builder's failure to meet the 90-day deadline.
+To the greatest extent feasible, the builder shall refrain from asking an applicant to leave their home until the need to disconnect utilities, begin renovation work, or other project needs, make the applicant's continued presence untenable. - b.
+If a RREM-selected builder cannot complete agreed-upon construction within 90 days of the issuance of the Notice to Proceed, then the RREM-selected builder shall provide rental compensation for each unexcused day that the applicant is required to vacate the house while construction occurs.
+The amount of compensation the RREM-selected builder shall provide an applicant shall be based on the United States Department of Housing and Urban Development's fair market rental cost and utility cost formula for the county of the damaged home and how many bedrooms are in that home. - c.
+Notwithstanding the provisions of subsection b. of this section, the department, in consultation with the project manager, may excuse a RREM-selected builder from paying fair market rent pursuant to subsection a. of this section if the RREM-selected builder missed the 90-day deadline due to circumstances beyond the RREM-selected builder's control. - d.
+On the first of each month following the effective date of P.L.) (pending before the Legislature as this bill), (C. the department shall publish on its Internet website the names of RREM-selected builders that have still not completed construction two weeks after the expiration of the 90-day deadline; provided, however, that the department shall not publish the names of RREMselected builders that it has excused from paying fair market rent pursuant to subsection c. of this section.
+The department shall publish on its Internet website the RREM-selected builder's reason for the delay and the date on which the 90-day period expired. - The department shall refer a RREM-selected builder to the Division of Consumer Affairs in the Department of Law and Public Safety for review if the department believes that a violation of subsection a. of section 4 of P.L.
+(C.) (pending , c. before the Legislature as this bill) contributed to the RREMselected builder's failure to meet the 90-day deadline.

-- Within 60 days of the effective date of P.L., c.
-(C. (pending before the Legislature as this bill), the department shall publish on its Internet website: - Integrity oversight monitor reports provided to the State 47 48 Treasurer for distribution, pursuant to section 2 of P.L.2013, c.37 (C.52:15D-2).
+- 8. Within 60 days of the effective date of P.L. - 2 c.
+(C.) (pending before the Legislature as this bill), the department shall publish on its Internet website: - a.
+Integrity oversight monitor reports provided to the State Treasurer for distribution, pursuant to section 2 of P.L.2013, c.37 (C.52:15D-2). - b.

-b.
 Audits prepared by the State Comptroller, pursuant to P.L.2007, c.52 (C.52:15C-1 et seq.), and any non-privileged, investigative materials concerning the performance and management of recovery and rebuilding programs utilized during the course of the State Comptroller's investigation.